baldurk/renderdoc/docs/window/settings_window.rst

 For more information you can consult :ref:`the FAQ entry about providing unstripped shader debug information <unstripped-shader-info>`.

+  | :guilabel:`Enable Radeon GPU Profiler integration` Default: ``Off``

+Here you can choose to enable the RGP integration which is by default disabled.

+For more information you can see :doc:`../how/how_rgp_profile`.

   | :guilabel:`Radeon GPU Profiler executable` Default: ``Empty``

 Here you can choose where ``RadeonGPUProfiler`` executable is, for use with the RGP integration.